dfosco/dfosco.github.io/_posts/2015-02-28-a-hint-of-magic-a-bit-of-science.markdown

 > In this game, BuzzFeed is winning.
 It must boggle the mind at traditional publishers that seemingly the entire Internet is talking about content that was created not by a seasoned reporter but a “community growth manager.”
 These so-called premium publishing brands will inevitably lose their pricing power in the ad market as they continue to copy BuzzFeed.

-With a massive audience that's becoming bigger and wider every day, solid “news” coverage, an experimental app development team and a friggin' movie studio, Buzzfeed is shaping up to be the media company of the future.
+With a massive audience that‘s becoming bigger and wider every day, solid “news” coverage, an experimental app development team and a friggin’ movie studio, Buzzfeed is shaping up to be the media company of the future.

 By the way, [they're hiring](https://twitter.com/cap/status/570775132697980928).